jeffrey125/jeffrey125/README.md

 👀 I’m interested in Programming, Going to the Gym and Playing games during my free time

-🌱 I’m currently a Frontend Developer at GSS Lab Inc.
+🌱 I’m currently a Junior Software Engineer at Carconnect PTY LTD.

 ❗ I'm open for collaborations related to web development and I'm open for unique ideas that help other developers with their needs. 💪